 Web feature layers support feature querying, visualization, and editing.
 Many of the properties configured and authored in ArcGIS Pro are maintained when you share your map, including symbology, labeling, pop-ups, time, and feature templates.
 Configuring these parameters before sharing ensures your web map has the same experience you designed in ArcGIS Pro.

-If a layer's symbology is only supported for display in ArcGIS Pro, such as pie charts imported from an .mxd file, an error is displayed when the map is analyzed to remove the layer or change the symbology.
+If a layer's symbology is only supported for display in ArcGIS Pro, an error appears when the map is analyzed, stating to remove the layer or change the symbology.

 With ArcGIS Pro, you can create a wide range of complex and sophisticated symbols.
-For example, if you use a dashed line to represent a railroad, the symbol will be downgraded to a simple solid line because very complex symbology is not fully supported in a web map.
+In some cases (for example, if you use a dashed line to represent a railroad), the symbol will be downgraded to a simple solid line because complex symbology is not fully supported in web maps.
 If this applies to one of your symbols in a layer, you see a warning that symbols will be downgraded.
-You can then decide if you want to replace your symbol in ArcGIS Pro before sharing, or you can use the automatically downgraded symbol.
+You can then decide if you want to replace the symbol in ArcGIS Pro before sharing or use the automatically downgraded symbol.

 Web tile layers

 Web tile layers support fast map visualization using a collection of predrawn map images or tiles.
 For example, you might include tiles of streets in your neighborhood to provide a visual reference for the street signs in your feature layer.
 Certain layer types, such as raster layers, are shared as web tile layers automatically since that is their inherent format.
 By drawing from a cache, you can improve the performance of the web tile layer and therefore your web map.